Connect with others who understand.

 What Do Jelly Legs in MS Feel Like?

-MyMSTeam members often describe jelly legs as an intermittent or occasional symptom: “My right leg feels like Jell-O. It lasts for 15–20 seconds, several times a day,” said one member.
+MyMSTeam members often describe jelly legs as an occasional symptom.
+“My right leg feels like Jell-O. It lasts for 15 to 20 seconds, several times a day,” said one member.

 Another said, “Midwest humid summer days promote heavy MS legs for me.”